Locally Associated Orders in Real Quadratic Number Fields: Introduction

 \begin{theorem} Let $R$ be an order in a number field $K$.
 Then $R$ is associated if and only if $R$ is both ideal-preserving and locally associated. \end{theorem}

 The purpose of this paper is to expand on the discussion in the closing section of \cite{subringrelations}, in which methods for finding associated, ideal-preserving, and locally associated quadratic orders were developed.
-In that paper, a full characterization of ideal-preserving quadratic orders was produced depending only on the prime ideal factorization in $\Rbar$ of the primes $p$ dividing the index $n$; classically, for odd primes $p$, this can be determined using the Legendre symbol $\kron{d}{p}$.
-A simpler characterization of locally associated quadratic orders was also produced using the following function. \begin{definition} We define the function $L:\bN\times \bZ\to \bN$ as follows: \begin{enumerate} \item $L(1,d)=1$ for every $d\in\bZ$. \item For any $k\in\bN$: \item For any $k\in\bN$ and odd prime $p$, $L(p^k,d)=p^{k-1}\left(p-\kron{d}{p}\right)$. \item If $m,n\in\bN$ are coprime, then $L(mn,d)=L(m,d)\cdot L(n,d)$. \end{enumerate} That is, for a fixed $d\in\bZ$, the function $L(\cdot,d):\bN\to\bN$ is a multiplicative arithmetic function. \end{definition}
+In \cite[Theorem 5.8]{subringrelations}, a full characterization of ideal-preserving quadratic orders was produced depending only on the prime ideal factorization in $\Rbar$ of the primes $p$ dividing the index $n$; classically, for odd primes $p$, this can be determined using the Legendre symbol $\kron{d}{p}$.
+An alternate characterization for locally associated quadratic orders was also produced in \cite[Corollary 6.3]{subringrelations} using the following function. \begin{definition} We define the function $L:\bN\times \bZ\to \bN$ as follows: \begin{enumerate} \item $L(1,d)=1$ for every $d\in\bZ$. \item For any $k\in\bN$: \item For any $k\in\bN$ and odd prime $p$, $L(p^k,d)=p^{k-1}\left(p-\kron{d}{p}\right)$. \item If $m,n\in\bN$ are coprime, then $L(mn,d)=L(m,d)\cdot L(n,d)$. \end{enumerate} That is, for a fixed $d\in\bZ$, the function $L(\cdot,d):\bN\to\bN$ is a multiplicative arithmetic function. \end{definition}

 \begin{theorem} Let $R_n$ be the index $n$ order in the quadratic number field $K=\bQ[\sqrt{d}]$, where $d$ is a squarefree positive integer.
 Let $u$ be the fundamental unit in $\Rbar$, and let $u^m$ be the minimal power of $u$ lying in $R_n$.
 Then $m|L(n,d)$.
 Moreover, $R_n$ is a locally associated order if and only if $m=L(n,d)$. \end{theorem}